 Call Our Customer Service… It’s A Rewards Center!

 Yet another example of customer service gone wrong implementation that I had stumbled on this morning.
 My wife ordered some of her stuff online from HSN.com, order arrived in two pieces, one of them wrong.
 It happens.
-This morning I fetched a phone number from order’s e-mail and wrote it for her so she could call and request an exchange.
+This morning I fetched a customer service phone number from order’s e-mail and wrote it for her so she could call and request an exchange.
 As I was leaving I heard her dialing the number and… guess what?
 An overly-cheery loud and annoying female voice happily announced that she has reached a rewards center, “probably by mistake”.
 Right… hung up the phone, double-check the number and dialed it again.
 Oops.
 Same voice, same message.
 I stopped, went into HSN’s web site to check the number.
 Yes, we’ve got the number right, but it still says “rewards center”.

-After trying out a few other numbers, we figured the right one. rep helped my wife out, doing whatver it is they’re supposed to do in order to fix such an issue.
-However, the remains the same - why would someone post a rewards center phone number as a customer support?
+After trying out a few other numbers, we figured the right one.
+Customer service rep helped my wife out, doing whatver it is they’re supposed to do in order to fix such an issue.
+However, the problem remains the same – why would someone post a rewards center phone number as a customer support?
 My guess is it was some marketing genius that decided it was an easy way to upsell existing customers.

 From my stand point - it is not.